Pradeep-ADAS/acoutics/README.md

 🔬 **Experimental Data Acquisition Methods:**

 * Foam samples were fabricated using a single-shot free-rise polyurethane foaming process.
 * Frequency-dependent Sound Absorption Coefficient (SAC) values were measured using an impedance tube setup in accordance with ASTM E1050 standards.
+The recorded microphone signals were post-processed in MATLAB using the transfer function method to compute the reflection coefficient, from which SAC was derived.
 * Microstructural analysis was performed using FESEM imaging to capture pore morphology.
 * Pore size distribution was estimated using ImageJ-based image processing techniques.
 * Porosity was evaluated using a gas-based non-acoustic measurement method based on the ideal gas law.